 This value must be a multiple of 100.
-It is better to set same time of Leave timers on all GMRP-enabled ports.
+It is better to set same time of Leave timers on all

-LeaveAll-timer
+GMRP-enabled ports.

+Leave All-timer

 Function: The time interval for sending LeaveAll packets.
-The value must be a multiple of 100.

-Explanation: if different devices' LeaveAll timers expire at the same time, they will send multiple LeaveAll messages at the same time, which increases message quantity.
+The value must be a multiple of multiple LeaveAll messages at the same time, which increases message quantity.
 In order to avoid the expiration of LeaveAll timers of different devices at the same time, the actual running time of LeaveAll timer is a random value that is longer than the time of one LeaveAll timer, and less than 1.5 times of LeaveAll timer.